cowlicks/scipy-sparse-boolean-spec/spec.rst

 this is because there is currently no way to input general data into the test suite.

-Testing booling operations works by taking some data, in the form of sevreral sparse and dense matrices then trying every permutation of two of them with every boolean operation.
+Testing boolean operations works by taking some data, in the form of several sparse and dense matrices then trying every permutation of two of them with every boolean operation.

 References